katerebekah/csharp-dotnet-milestones/3-database-driven-applications/exercises/database/DBS_V8_LINQ+ENTITYFRAMEWORK.md

 # LINQ / Entity Framework Exercises

 ### Coding Exercise:
-## installing a local version of the Chinook Database
+## Installing a local version of the Chinook Database
 * We will be coding against the Chinook database.
 * A sql script for installing can be downloaded from here. https://chinookdatabase.codeplex.com/
 * Once you have downloaded the zip file.
 You will see several scripts.